jsdotlua/jest-lua/docs/docs/UpgradingToJest3.md

 return nil
 ```

-The first argument is the root directory of your project and the third argument is a list of projects (directories with a `jest.config.lua`) with tests for Jest Roblox to discover.
+The first argument is the root directory of your project and the third argument is a list of projects (directories with a `jest.config.lua`) with tests for Jest Lua to discover.
 For a simple mono-package project, these should just point to your source directory.
 For detailed information, see [runCLI Options](cli).

 ### Configuration

-Because Jest Roblox now expects that projects have a configuration file, create a `jest.config.lua` in your source directory.
-A simple configuration file can just specify the paths to tests for Jest Roblox to discover.
+Because Jest Lua now expects that projects have a configuration file, create a `jest.config.lua` in your source directory.
+A simple configuration file can just specify the paths to tests for Jest Lua to discover.
 For more configuration options, see [Configuring Jest](configuration).

 ```lua title="jest.config.lua"
 return {